googlefonts/panose-devanagari/README.md

 # PANOSE for Devanagari

-_Ben Bauermeister_
+Ben Bauermeister
+December 12th, 2014

 ## Introduction

 This is the first publication version of the PANOSE classification scheme for Devanagari typeface designs.
 Many thanks to the contributors who helped make this first version better and more understandable.
 Your continued feedback is very welcome!

 ### Overview

 The original PANOSE Classification System was developed to organize Latin typeface designs based solely on their visual characteristics.
 It was implemented with sufficient granularity to provide distinct classification for very similar fonts - e.g. differentiating Palatino from Book Antiqua.
 In this way PANOSE could be used for identifying, mapping and substituting typefaces.
 Mapping software was developed to find ‘similar’ designs.

 The Latin PANOSE scheme was later used as the backbone of an algorithmic synthetic font generation solution called Infinifont.
 The Infinifont engine was able to take the simplest 10 digit PANOSE number and create a fully formed and hinted TrueType or Type One PostScript font.
 It was this technology that allowed Hewlett-Packard to pack 110 fonts into their LaserJets in the early 1990s while reducing their onboard RAM memory costs.

 Additionally, PANOSE was extended to classify Kanji typefaces and thus provide ‘Cross Script Mapping’ between Kanji and Latin typefaces to keep styles and color consistent between the two writing systems.
 At this time there is no mapping software that covers the new Devanagari classification scheme.

 This document details a classification scheme that would be compatible with the PANOSE Classifications System for Latin Type in order to classify Devanagari typeface designs.
 The classification system is intended to encompass both the traditional calligraphic styled faces and the more commercial drawn faces.
 It will not attempt to classify decorative faces directly - but through a ‘Treatments’ classification category (11th Digit).

 This document forms the framework and structure of the classification digits or ‘buckets’.
 As agreement is reached on these classification settings, additional refinement can help create the exact measurements and equations that define each of the classification categories.

 From there, it is a simple thought, albeit lots of hard work, to use these quantified metrics to create or modify a face based on these values.